jongrinnellsf/findcaster_prototype/README.md

-# FindCaster
+# Browsecaster

-FindCaster is a web application created with React.js.
+Browsecaster is a web application created with React.js.
 The application connects to the Searchcaster API and provides a comprehensive way to look for user profiles in Farcaster based on their bio or interests.

 ## Main Features